Tailoring Training

 Project Objective: to provide tailoring training to young widows with children, empowering them to support themselves and gain social inclusion

-Organization: Sahara Nepal
+Organization: Community Transformation Society Nepal

 Bead Jewelry Training